Acumatica/Acumatica-PricingAnalysis/README.md

 Once package is published on Acumatica Instance, new option Pricing Analysis is available on below screens

-1. Sales Order screen (SO301000) for Sales Order with Open status
+1. Sales Order screen (SO301000) for Sales Order
-2. Service Order screen (FS300100) for Service Order with Open status
+2. Service Order screen (FS300100) for Service Order
-3. Appointment screen (FS300200) for Appointment with not Closed or not Cancelled status
+3. Appointment screen (FS300200) for Appointment
-4. Sales Quote (CR304500) for Sales Quote with Draft status
+4. Sales Quote (CR304500) for Sales Quote
-5. Project Quote (PM304500) for Project Quote with Draft status
+5. Project Quote (PM304500) for Project Quote

 ![Screenshot](/_ReadMeImages/Image1-SO301000.png)